DXQQ

-DXQQ (87.5 FM), broadcasting as 87.5 Davao City Disaster Radio (DCDR), is a radio station owned and operated by the City Government of Davao.
+DXQQ (87.5 FM), broadcasting as 87.5 Davao City Disaster Radio, is a radio station owned and operated by the City Government of Davao.
 Its studios are located at City Hall Annex Building, Magallanes, Davao City, and its transmitter is located at Brgy.
 Langub, Ma-a, Davao City.

 The frequency was occupied by FM1 Davao until January 2020.

 History

 In February 2020, the City Government launched an emergency-centric community station under the identity of "Davao City Disaster Radio".
 Prior to the launch, the city government announced its intention to establish a community station with a purpose of disseminating vital information on disasters and emergency preparedness.

 The station was officially launched on February 3, 2020 with a guest presence from Davao City Mayor Sara Duterte.
+At that time, it was located in RJ Homes Bldg.

-On the second quarter of 2021, the station's studios were transferred to the City Hall Annex Building.
+On the second quarter of 2021, the station transferred to the City Hall Annex Building.

+On April 6, 2026 until further notice, due to the impact of the increase in oil prices which has affected the operational costs, the station reduced its daily operations from round-the-clock to temporary broadcast hours from 5:00 am to 12:00 midnight.